-At December 31, 2021 and 2020, we had total DTAs of \$30.8 million and \$29.2 million, respectively (including U.S. federal net operating losses ("NOL(s)") DTAs of \$21.7 million and \$19.3 million, respectively).
+At December 31, 2022 and 2021, we had total DTAs of \$31.5 million and \$30.8 million, respectively (including U.S. federal net operating losses ("NOL(s)") DTAs of \$22.4 million and \$21.7 million, respectively).
 On a periodic and ongoing basis, we evaluate our DTAs (including our NOL DTAs) and assess the appropriateness of our valuation allowance(s) ("VA(s)").
 In assessing the need for a VA, we consider both positive and negative evidence related to the likelihood of realizing our DTAs.
 If, based upon the available evidence, our assessment indicates that it is more likely than not that some or all of the DTAs will not be realized, we record a VA.
 Our assessments include, among other things, the amount of taxable temporary differences that will result in future taxable income, the value and quality of our backlog, evaluations of existing and anticipated market conditions, analysis of recent and historical operating results (including cumulative losses over multiple periods) and projections of future results and strategic plans, as well as asset expiration dates.
-As a result of our assessment and due to cumulative losses for the three years ended December 31, 2021, we believe the negative evidence outweighs the positive evidence with respect to our ability to realize our U.S. federal NOL DTAs, and accordingly, at December 31, 2021 and 2020, we had VAs of \$29.3 million and \$26.2 million, respectively, offsetting our total DTAs.
+As a result of our assessment and due to cumulative losses for the three years ended December 31, 2022, we believe the negative evidence outweighs the positive evidence with respect to our ability to realize our DTAs, and accordingly, at December 31, 2022 and 2021, we had VAs of \$30.1 million and \$29.3 million, respectively, offsetting our total DTAs.

-At December 31, 2021, we had gross U.S. federal NOL carryforwards (excluding VAs) of \$103.4 million, of which \$42.3 million will expire in 2037 with the remaining U.S. federal NOL carryforwards eligible to be carried forward indefinitely, subject to an 80% limitation on taxable income in each year.
-We had gross state NOL carryforwards (excluding VAs) of \$45.1 million, which will expire from 2035 through 2041.
+At December 31, 2022, we had gross U.S. federal NOL carryforwards (excluding VAs) of \$106.9 million, of which \$62.7 million will expire in from 2035 through 2037 with the remaining U.S. federal NOL carryforwards eligible to be carried forward indefinitely, subject to an 80% limitation on taxable income in each year.
+At December 31, 2022, we had gross state NOL carryforwards (excluding VAs) of \$46.3 million, which will expire from 2035 through 2041.